 This repeats until we defeat the encryption and gain the key.

 Besside-ng experiences two main types of glitches — "no child process" and "network is down."
-These can be related to your wireless network adapter, in which case see here.
+These can be related to your wireless network adapter.

 No child process can be fixed by re-running the Besside-ng command, most of the time.
 Network is down is often caused by the WPA supplicant process throwing your card out of monitor mode.
 To solve this problem, you can run Airmon-ng:

-This will kill any troublesome processes for monitor mode, but also kill any other Wi-Fi interfaces, so be careful if you are SSHed into your device that way.
+This will kill any troublesome processes for monitor mode, but it will also kill any other Wi-Fi interfaces, so be careful if you are SSHed into your device that way.

 Besside-ng is not the only tool to target this niche.
 Suites like Wifite can also be used to attack WPA and WEP networks in automated ways.
 Wifite includes the added function of attacking WPS setup PINs.

 While Besside-ng is a phenomenal tool, the nature of the attack means it interacts with every access point in range.
 This leaves distinctive logs in each router targeted, meaning this attack has the subtlety of running around and smacking every device off of every Wi-Fi connection in range.
-This can be mitigated by focusing your attack on a particular AP.
-This technique usually does not disrupt normal network use and operation, but can reveal your device MAC address or physical location if run against a well-defended target.
+It can be mitigated by focusing your attack on a particular AP.
+The technique usually does not disrupt regular network use and operation, but can reveal your device MAC address or physical location if run against a well-defended target.